 Five Reasons Why Your Furnace is Not Working Efficiently

-This is perhaps the most common breakdown in a gas furnace.
+- Ignition system is not working: This is perhaps the most common breakdown in a gas furnace.
 The working of the ignition system is similar to a car.
 The furnace’s ignition system is responsible for igniting the furnace burners, which heats up the air and makes you feel warm.
-If the ignition system does not work as it should be, it’s time to call an HVAC technician for a furnace tune-up in Mill Creek.
+If the ignition system does not work as it should be, it’s time to call an HVAC technician for a furnace tune-up in Mill Creek, WA.

 The air filters must be dirty, which is blocking the airflow and requires a tune-up.
 It is always best to inspect the air filters every 90 days and replace them if needed.
 You can also opt for furnace cleaning in Lynnwood, WA.